The Government's ECE Taskforce Report, 2011

 - But, no indication is provided (yet) whether if the majority of respondents voted against a recommendation that the Minister would not proceed with it, or vice versa if the majority of respondents liked one of the Taskforce's recommendations.
 The Minister can choose or not choose to ignore the outcomes of any consultation undertaken by the Ministry.

-- A press release put out by a small group of senior NZ early childhood academics
+- A press release by some senior NZ early childhood academics

 - A press release from the NZ Home-based ECE Assn challenging the Taskforce's perspective on Home-based ECE